 - Use ink that is too light to make entries.
-(Use only black ink.) - Make entries that are too small or too large.
-(Use 12-point Courier font, if possible.) - Add dollar signs to the money amount boxes.
-(Copy A is preprinted with dollar signs.) - Inappropriately check the "Retirement plan" checkbox in box 13.
-(See Retirement plan on page 10.)
+Use only black - Make entries that are too small or too large.
+Use 12-point Courier font, if possible. - Add dollar signs to the money-amount boxes.
+They have been removed from Copy A and are not required. - Inappropriately check the "Retirement plan" checkbox in box 13.
+See Retirement plan on page 13. - Misformat the employee's name in box e.
+Enter the employee's first name and middle initial in the first box and his or her surname in the second box.